Planar equilibria of an elastic rod wrapped around a circular capstan: Problem setup

-Similarly, using \eqref{eq:planar_constitutive_Hamiltonian}, equation \eqref{eq:Hamiltonian_jump_condition} can be written as $\jump{n_3 + \tfrac{1}{2}B\kappa^2} = 0$, which upon using the algebraic identity $\jump{A^2} = 2\jump{A}\avg{A}$ and equation \eqref{eq:jump_conditions_director_components}$_3$, can be rearranged as,
+Similarly, using \eqref{eq:planar_constitutive_Hamiltonian}, equation \eqref{eq:Hamiltonian_jump_condition} can be written as $\jump{n_3 + \tfrac{1}{2}B\kappa^2} = 0$, which upon using the algebraic identity $\jump{A^2} = 2\jump{A}\avg{A}$ and equation \eqref{eq:jump_conditions_director_components}$_3$ can be rearranged as,

-Assuming that the term inside the bracket is non-zero\footnote{For the centreline of a cylindrical tube of constant radius to remain smooth, its curvature must satisfy $\kappa<1/r$ \cite{gonzalezmaddocks1998}.
+Assuming that the term inside the bracket is non-zero\footnote{For a cylindrical tube of constant radius to remain smooth, the curvature function of its centerline must satisfy $\kappa<1/r$ \cite{gonzalezmaddocks1998}.
 Therefore, as a consequence we have $1-r\avg{\kappa}> 0$. }, we conclude from above that $P_3 = 0$.
 Combining this observation with \eqref{eq:jump_conditions_director_components}, we conclude,

 meaning that the tension and the curvature (and as a result the internal moment) of the elastic rod must be continuous across the free boundaries.
 The rod may still, however, experience a jump in the shear component $n_1=rp_3+B\kappa'$, induced by a non-zero $P_1$ in \eqref{eq:jump_conditions_director_components}$_2$.